ark1375/K-modem_Optimization/README.md

 This static class contains algorithms for calculating the visiblity areas of modems (aka Visiblity Polygon, aka Signal coverage).<br>
 Three important public methods of this class includes, `monteCarloVP()` , `monteCarloVP_SavePoints()` and `monteCarloVP_MT()`.
     - **monteCarloVP**<br>
-    This method is for calculating the Signal coverage.<br> It'll take in three parameters.
-First, number of itterations, second the polygon, and third an array of modems.<br>After calculation, it'll return a double which indicates the ratio of **_coverage area_** to **_total area_**.
-The value of this double will always be in range of 0 to 1.<br>
+    This method is for calculating the Signal coverage.<br> The method takes in three parameters.
+First, a number of iterations, second the polygon, and third an array of modems.<br>After calculation, it'll return a double that indicates the ratio of **coverage area** to **total area**.
+This value will always be in the range of 0 to 1.<br>
-    Higher numbers of itterations in the algorithm will lead to more acurate result.
-However, this acuracy comes at the price of time.<br>
+    Higher numbers of iterations in the algorithm will lead to more accurate results.
+However, this accuracy comes at the price of time.<br>

-    For the most part, you will not use this class directly.
+    - **monteCarloVP_SavePoints**<br>
+    This method works exactly like `monteCarloVP()` with two additional functionality.
+Saving all the calculated points in a WKT file and showing how long it took the algorithm to finish.
+You need to pass in two more variables to this function.
+A string that indicates the path that the result shoud be saved in and a boolean that if true, prints out the spent time.

+    - **monteCarloVP_MT**<br>
+    Basicaly, this method is `monteCarloVP()` which uses Multi Threading.<br>
+    > :warning: Because in the current updates this method is unstable, it is not recomend to use it.

 * **GeneticsAlgorithm Class**
 This is the heart of the project.
 GeneticAlgorithm is the class that handles everything.
 After importing a polygon into the program, you have to use this class to pass in your desiered parameters and find the optimal solutions.
 It will do so by creating a population of arbitary size and run **Genetics Algorithm** on them.<br>
 As you are creating an object, the parameters that you'll need to pass to the constructor are listed in order: